noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 `colRanks()`, etc.

-`data.table` is a package designed for speeding up data frame operations when working with working for very large datasets. `data.table`'s biggest advantage is in tasks like sub-setting and indexing.
+`data.table` is a package designed for speeding up data frame operations when working very large datasets. `data.table`'s biggest advantage is in tasks like sub-setting and indexing.
 Here I compare the two in looking up the value of a row: